Interplay of Kondo Physics with Incommensurate Charge Density Waves in CeTe$_3$

-T.V. designed and directed the study, analyzed and interpreted data and wrote the manuscript.
-V.M.T., I.I.K., A.K.K., D.V.V., and T.V. performed the ARPES experiments.
-A.L., C.C., E.V. and I.V. supported the ARPES experiments at synchrotron facilities.
+Author's Contributions: T.V. directed the study, analyzed and interpreted data and wrote the manuscript.
+A.S. analyzed the data.
+V.M.T., I.I.K., A.K.K., D.V.V., A.S. and T.V. performed the ARPES experiments.
+A.L., C.C., E.V.
+I.V. and A.F. supported the ARPES experiments at synchrotron facilities.
 C.P. grew the crystals.
 All the authors commented on the manuscript.